Bracey Wright

-Bracey Arman Wright (born July 1, 1984) is a former American professional basketball player.
+Bracey Arman Wright (born July 1, 1984) is an American former professional basketball player.
+He played college basketball for the Indiana Hoosiers.

 Amateur career

 Wright attended The Colony High School in The Colony, Texas.
 He was a high school teammate of future NBA guard Deron Williams.
 He was a 2002 McDonald's All American.
-After being highly recruited out of high school, Wright played college basketball for the Indiana University Hoosiers from 2002–2004.
+After being highly recruited out of high school, Wright played college basketball for the Indiana University Hoosiers from 2002 to 2004.

 He scored 1,498 career points at Indiana and made 186 career three-pointers.
 Wright was named to the First Team All-Big Ten in 2004.
 As a junior, Wright led the Big Ten in scoring (18.3 points per game), while posting 25 or more points on seven occasions.